On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Fundamental group of manifolds with strongly psef tangent bundle

 Otherwise, the image of $\pi_1(X)$ and $\Gamma$ is infinite.
 Let $i$ be the smallest index such that $\Gamma_i / \Gamma_{i+1}$ is infinite.
 Then $G / \Gamma, \Gamma/ \Gamma_1, \cdots, \Gamma_{i-1}/ \Gamma_i$ are finite, and so is $G / \Gamma_i$.
 The pre-image of $\Gamma_i$ (denoted by $\Pi_i$) is of finite index in $\pi_1(X)$ and gives rise to a finite \'etale cover $p: \tilde{X} \to X$ with $\pi_1(\tilde{X}) \cong \Pi_i$.
 The representation of $\pi_1(X)$ would induce a surjective homomorphism

 In particular, $H_1(\tilde{X}, \Z)$ is infinite which implies that the first Betti number of $\tilde{X}$ is not zero.
 By Hodge decomposition theorem, it implies that $H^0(\tilde{X}, \Omega^1_{\tilde{X}}) \neq 0$ which contradicts the fact that $\tilde{q}(X) =0$. \end{proof} Now we can extend Proposition 1 to the compact K\"ahler case. \begin{mythm} Let $X$ be a compact K\"ahler manifold such that $T_X$ is strongly psef.
 Assume that Conjecture A holds.
 Let $\tilde{X}$ be a finite \'etale cover of maximum irregularity $q= q(\tilde{X} ) = \tilde{q}(X)$.
-Then the Albanese morphism of $\tilde{X}$ is a smooth fibration such that the very general fibre $F$ has strongly psef tangent bundle and is rational connected.
+Then the Albanese morphism of $\tilde{X}$ is a smooth fibration such that the very general fibre $F$ has a strongly psef tangent bundle and is rational connected.
 Moreover $\pi_1(\tilde{X}) \cong \Z^{2\tilde{q}(X)}$.
 More precisely, as an abstract group, the fundamental group $\pi_1 (X)$ is an extension of a finite group by $\Z^{2q}$.
 In particular, the structural result holds for a compact K\"ahler manifold $X$ such that $T_X$ is strongly psef and $-K_X$ is nef. \end{mythm} \begin{proof} It is done by induction on the dimension of $X$.
 The proof is essentially parallel to Theorem 3.14 and 3.15 of \cite{DPS94}.
 For the convenience of the reader, we give the proof here.

 Suppose that the result is known in dimension $< n$.
-The Albanese morphism is a submersion since if some non-trivial linear combination of the basis of $H^0(\tilde{X}, \Omega^1_{})$ vanishes at some point, by Lemma 3, it would vanish identically.
-This contradicts the fact that it is a basis.
+The Albanese morphism is a submersion since if some non-trivial linear combination of the basis of $H^0(\tilde{X}, \Omega^1_{})$ vanishes at some point, by Lemma 3, it will vanish identically.
+It contradicts the fact that it is a basis.
 The relative tangent bundle sequence

 with Albanese morphism $\alpha: \tilde{X} \to \Alb(\tilde{X})$ in which $\alpha^* T_{\Alb(\tilde{X})}$ is trivial shows by Corollary 4 of \cite{Wu20} that $T_{\tilde{X}/\Alb(\tilde{X})}$ is strongly psef.